-Place the agar in a water bath at 45–48°C and allow 15 min for the temperature of the agar to adjust to 45 °C.
+Place the agar in a water bath at 45-48 °C and allow 15 min for the temperature of the agar to adjust to 45 °C.

-To the first tube add 1 mL of a log phase broth culture of E. coli1 and 1 mL of undiluted sample.
+To the first tube, add 1 mL of a log phase broth culture of E. coli1 and 1 mL of undiluted sample.

-Remove the tube from the water bath and gently rock between hands to mix the suspension for 2–3 seconds.
+Remove the tube from the water bath and gently rock between hands to mix the suspension for 2-3 s.

-Wipe the water from the tube with a paper towel and pour the agar over the petri dish containing bottom agar.
+Wipe the water from the tube with a paper towel and pour the agar over the Petri dish containing bottom agar.

 Quickly rotate the plate to spread the top agar.
 Be sure the agar covers the entire surface.

-Repeat Steps 5-8 using 1 mL of bacteria and 1 mL of each sample dilution (figure 2).
+Repeat Steps 5-8 using 1 mL of bacteria and 1 mL of each sample dilution (Figure 2).

-After the agar has solidified, invert the petri dishes and incubate at 37 °C for 48 h.
-Knock any moisture off the lid of the petri dish.
+After the agar has solidified, invert the Petri dishes and incubate at 37 °C for 48 h.
+Knock any moisture off the lid of the Petri dish.
 If a drop of moisture falls on the plaque it will cause it to spread across the agar surface.

 Second Period

-1. Count the number of plaques on each dilution (Figure 3) and calculate the concentration of phage in thr original sample.
+1. Count the number of plaques on each dilution (Figure 3) and calculate the concentration of phage in the original sample.

 2. Record any major differences in the size or appearance of the plaques.